 Olney Town Council serves a population of just over six thousand people.
 Our aim is to provide services to the town which you think are important and that make your quality of life better.
 The Council has been awarded Quality Council status for its commitment to providing the best for the town.

 Olney Town Council comprises fifteen Councillors who are elected every four years.
-The Olney Town Council office, based at The Olney Centre is staffed by the Town Clerk and Deputy Town Clerk.
+The Olney Town Council office, based at The Olney Centre is staffed by the Town Clerk, Deputy Town Clerk and Admin Assistant.
 The Town Council has adopted a Code of Conduct for members of the council.
 The Code is designed to assist Councillors and Co-opted Members to maintain their high standards of conduct and is based around the seven principles of public life.

 Tel: 01234 711679